 Program Entry Point

-All ViviFire programs must contain one module that starts with Program and a name.
+All ViviFire programs must contain a minimum of one module with the file extension .vfire.
+If there are two or more such modules, one must start with Program and a name.
+But if there is only one such module, Program is optional.
 This module is where your program starts to run.

-The name of the program can be the same as one procedure.
+If you supply Program, the name of the program can be the same as one procedure in the module.
 When you write = before the name, that procedure becomes where the program starts to run.
-But, if = is not given, control starts at the top of the module.
+But if = is not given, control starts at the top of the module (the same as a module without Program).

 A procedure lets you easily get arguments from the command line, and/or return an error code to the operating system.
 But if these are not necessary in your program, you can select not to use a procedure.
 There are alternatives you can use.
 For example, Exit Program can return an error code.